mschuchard/extended_stdlib/REFERENCE.md

 Type: Ruby 4.x API

 Returns true if the array and other_array have at least one element in common, otherwise returns false.
-Will require Puppet version 8 due to Ruby >= 3.0 requirement.
+Requires Ruby >= 3.0.

 #### Examples